AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 ### Definitions for Hadoop and Yarn

 * CLIENT VS CLUSTER modified
   * CLIENT MODE is when the driver is running inside the client process.
 (The one, who initiated application)
   * CLUSTER MODE is when the driver is running inside Application master in yarn
 * APPLICATION
   * JOB - like in yarn , runs inside application
+  * TASK - like in yarn
 * DRIVER PROGRAM - Schdules tasks on Executors, Manages job flow
 * CLUSTER MANAGER - Starts executor processes
 * PARTITION - like in HDFS